mycoboco/ontime/README.md

         return
     })

-This prints on 29 February on a leap year and on 28 February otherwise.
+This code prints on 29 February on a leap year and on 28 February otherwise.

 #### Logging messages (`log: false`)